-So passengers can be forgiven for getting a little upset when Southwest starts acting like … well,
+So passengers can be forgiven for getting a little upset when Southwest starts acting like … well, other airlines.

 Case in point: Linda Tober’s ticket credit problem.
 Earlier this year, she bought tickets for her daughter and three grandchildren to fly from Baltimore to Manchester, NH.

 I bought the tickets far in advance to be assured that, with children involved, there would be a guarantee that they would all be on the same flight.
 A couple of months later, I checked to see if there had been a fare reduction and there was.
 Upon reissuing the tickets, a combined credit of $207 was accrued.